 Hosted by Derby Teaching Hospitals, Derby.

-One-day, basic level course.
 This course runs every 2 years.

 - The aetiology and pathology of Parkinson's. - Drug actions, options and importance of getting medication on time in Parkinson's. - The many non-motor symptoms of Parkinson's. - The best practice and current evidence-based therapy management of Parkinson's, including physiotherapy, occupational therapy, and speech therapy. - How to use cues and strategies in Parkinson's management.